describo/documentation/src/about.md

 ## January 2022

-With funding from the Language Data Commons Project (LDACA), Peter asked Marco if he could create a version of Online that users could run on their local machines.
-With all of Peter's efforts directed into the Online version, a critical gap existed for users who just wanted a tool to edit RO crates without needing to run a web application.
+With funding from the Language Data Commons Project (LDACA), Peter again engaged Marco to create a version of Online that users could run on their local machines.
+With all of Peter's efforts directed into the Online version, a critical gap existed for users who just wanted a tool to edit RO crates locally without needing to run a SAAS service.
 To solve this problem Marco developed a wrapper to run the Online version on a users' own computer via docker containers.

 Funded by: